Looking to know more about CBD oil?

 As we have already told you, Cannabinoids including CBD and THC interact with endocannabinoid system through CB1 and CB2 receptors.
 The endocannabinoid plays a major role in maintaining a balance between different functions of the body such as pain, mood, appetite, and sleep.
 THC activates cannabinoid receptors whereas CBD acts as an antagonist of CB1 and CB2 receptors and blocks them.
 This also leads to suppressed effects of THC on receptors.
 Usage of both in a balanced manner can effectively increase the functionality of the endocannabinoid system and promotes healthy working of the body.

 According to many experiments conducted by scientists, it is found that human body does not exhibit any side effect even after consuming CBD oil in different quantities.
 No effects were found on central nervous system or mood of human beings who consumed it in heavy and light dosage.
-The commonly noted side effects are fatigue and tiredness which are actually helpful for patients suffering from insomnia.
-Some people also witnessed effects such as diarrhoea and loss of appetite and weight.
-Talking about risks involved, not many studies have been conducted to date to reach any conclusion.
 It is recommended that individuals should use CBD oil after proper consultation with a professional medical practitioner.
 As per the United Kingdoms Food and Drug Administration department, CBD is not allowed to be sold for treating any medical condition.

 Cannabidiol or CBD is an active compound of hemp which is popular amongst people for health benefits.
 Understanding the effect of CBD on the human body is important before consuming it for any specific condition.
 No major side effects have been found to date related to the consumption of CBD.
 We hope that through this article, your doubts about CBD oil, its synthesis and its effects on the human body would have been cleared.
 We also described how CBD is different from THC which is another cannabinoid obtained from the plant of Marijuana.
 It is clear that the psychoactive effects normally witnessed after consuming Marijuana are due to THC and not CBD.
-Available in different forms such as balm, spray, capsule etc, CBD can be purchased at a nominal price.
-If you still have any doubt about CBD oil then you can comment here and we will be happy to help you.
+Available in different forms such as balm, spray, capsule etc, CBD can be purchased on our website CBD Oil UK.
+If you have any questions on CBD oil send us a message on our CBD Oil Facebook page and we will be happy to help you.